Saint-Louis, Senegal: Colonial capital

+After the decline of the Atlantic slave trade after 1790, the trade in gum arabic replaced it as the major economic engine of Saint Louis.
+Trade was increasingly concentrated in the lower river valley and the desert-side escales, rather than further upriver in Gajaaga as it had been previously.
+The city was again captured by the British during the Napoleonic Wars, and returned to France in 1817.
+Facing a near-total dependence on gum, the French authorities tried to promote plantation agriculture in Waalo from 1819 to 1830, but this failed.
+At the same time, Saint Louis grew massively during this period in both population in commercial activity.

-In the 1855 Battle of Leybar Bridge a small force of French Marines defended the town from a large enemy force.
+Throughout the 19th century, the French periodically warred with the Emirate of Trarza and other Hassani tribal states, which disrupted the flow of gum.
+Nevertheless, with the removal of trade restrictions in 1848 and in 1853, exports soared.
+When war again broke out in 1854, the Arab Emirs forbade the Berber zwaya merchants from selling to the French, but this had little effect.
+In the 1855 Battle of Leybar Bridge a small force of French Marines defended the town from a large Trarza force.
+With the French victory in 1858, they were able to set the terms of trade on the river.

 Louis Faidherbe, who became the Governor of the Colony of Senegal in 1854, contributed greatly to the development and modernization of Saint Louis.
 His large-scale projects included the building of bridges, provisioning of fresh drinking water, and the construction of an overland telegraph line to Dakar.
 Saint-Louis became capital of the federation of French West African colonies in 1895, but relinquished this role to Dakar in 1902.

 Saint-Louis's fortunes began to wane as those of Dakar waxed.
 Access to its port became increasingly awkward in the age of the steamship and the completion of the Dakar-Saint Louis railroad in 1885 meant that up-country trade effectively circumvented its port.
 Large French firms, many from the city of Bordeaux, took over the new commercial networks of the interior, marginalizing the Métis traders in the process.
 Saint-Louis nonetheless maintained its status as capital of the Colony of Senegal even after Dakar assumed the role of capital of the French West Africa federation.
 The colonial institutions set up in the city in the 19th century, such as the Muslim Tribunal and the School for Chiefs' Sons, were to play important roles in the history of French Africa.
 Though relatively small in size (population of 10,000 in 1826; 23,000 in 1914, and 39,000 in 1955) Saint-Louis dominated Senegalese politics throughout the 19th and early 20th centuries, not least because of its numerous political parties and associations and its independent newspapers.